Wave-optical effects in the microlensing of continuous gravitational waves by star clusters: Introduction

 In essence, the PL calculation involves analytically continuing the integrand into the complex plane.
 One then builds a set of special contours (`Lefschetz thimbles') which ultimately form a closed loop, so that Cauchy's theorem may be applied.
 The actual Fresnel-Kirchhoff integral of interest can then be evaluated by calculating instead some simpler, non-oscillatory integrals.
 Each Lefschetz thimble is associated to a point of stationary phase (i.e., an image) of the original integrand, thereby connecting back to the more familiar geometric optics calculation.
 The main novelty of this paper is that, by adopting the PL methodology described by \cite{feld19,feld20a,feld20b}, we are able to perform wave-optical calculations for $\sim$kHz GWs lensed by clusters consisting of $\gtrsim10^{2}$ stars.
 Such a scenario may be relevant when observing neutron stars located behind particularly dense regions of the Galaxy with the next generation of detectors \citep{pac86b,liao19}.
 GWs, unlike light, also tend to propagate through matter without scattering and absorption, so that lensing remains nominally important even through regions that are opaque in the optical.

 This paper is organised as follows.
 In Section 2 we review the theory of continuous GW generation by deformed neutron stars, outlining the potential impact of wave-optical lensing.
 Section 3 is then devoted to the derivation of the relevant Fresnel-Kirchhoff integral in the thin-lens approximation, and the setting up of microlens distributions.
-The numerical techniques, based on PL theory, are described in Section 4, with the results given in Section 5.
+The numerical techniques, based on PL theory, are described in Section 4 {(further tests and worked examples are given in the Appendices)}, with the results given in Section 5.
 Some discussion is presented in Section 6.